nginxinc/kubernetes-ingress/examples/custom-resources/jwks/README.md

 5. Create a new User called `jwks-user`.
 This can be done by selecting the Users tab on the left and then selecting Create client.

-6. Once the user is created, navigate to the Credentials tab for that user and select Set password.
+6. Once the user is created, navigate to the `Credentials` tab for that user and select `Set password`.
 For this example the password can be whatever you want.
-   - This can be saved in the `CREDENTIAL` shell variable for later:
+   - This can be saved in the `PASSWORD` shell variable for later:
      ```
-     export CREDENTIAL=<user credentials>
+     export PASSWORD=<user password>
      ```

 ## Step 5 - Deploy the JWT Policy